Kryvyi Rih: Post-war

 After the war, people lived among the ruins while rebuilding the housing stock.
 The housing shortage was met by innovative technological solutions, and temporary barracks and houses were quickly built.

 In the late 1940s, re-construction was accompanied by Stakhanovite propaganda: Pre-war iron ore production was restored by 1950.
 In 1961 this was supplemented by new mines and by the Central and, Northern Iron Ore Enrichment Works.
-By the end of the Soviet era Kryvbas was producing 42% of USSR and 80% of Ukrainian ore.
+By the end of the Soviet era, Kryvbas was producing 42% of the USSR's and 80% of Ukrainian ore.

 At the beginning of the 1960s, the city received a signature 185m-tall, guyed tubular steel TV mast.
-It also saw housing stock replaced and expanded with several large Khrushchyovkas apartment complexes, and urban planning incorporating broad tree-lined avenues with trams lines running down their center.
+Housing stock was replaced and expanded with several large Khrushchyovkas apartment complexes.
+Urban planning incorporated broad tree-lined avenues with trams lines running down their center.

 On June 16–18, 1963, increased food prices triggered protests in the city, estimated to involve between 1,000 and 6,000 people.
-After an ex-serviceman who had interceded with the police was severely beaten, there was rioting.
+After an ex-serviceman who had interacted with the police was severely beaten, there was rioting.
 Moscow sent in troops.
 While the authorities admitted to 4 dead and 15 wounded, witnesses report that soldiers killed at least 7, and that over 200 people were hospitalised with injuries.
 Fifteen hundred people received prison sentences.

 In 1975, the city's two-hundredth anniversary was marked by the development of the Jubilee mine and adjacent residential area, and by the construction of a new city administration building and park.
-In September 1976 Krivorozh wool spinning factory was commissioned.
+In September 1976, the Krivorozh wool spinning factory was commissioned.

-In last years of the Soviet Union, and following a sharp reduction in spending on cultural, sports and youth service, the city witnessed neighborhood-based.gang violence—the so-called "war of Runners".
-The era of Perestrioka was also marked by the emergence of independent trade unions, and of new civic and political organisations.
+In last years of the Soviet Union, and following a sharp reduction in spending on cultural, sports and youth service, the city witnessed neighbourhood-based gang violence—the so-called "war of Runners".
+The era of Perestroika was also marked by the emergence of independent trade unions, and of new civic and political organisations.

 The former Krivoi Rog Air Base is located nearby.